iPython Notebooks

 predict(X, y=None, optimal_threshold=False), predict_proba(X, y=None)

-Makes predictions and predicts probabilities.
+Makes predictions and predicts probabilities, allowing threshold tuning.

 grid_search_param_tuning(X, y, f1_beta_tune=False, betas=[1, 2])

-tune_threshold_Fbeta(score, X_train, y_train, X_valid, y_valid, betas, kfold=False)
+tune_threshold_Fbeta(score, y_valid, betas, y_valid_proba, kfold=False)

-train_val_test_split(X, y, stratify_y, train_size, validation_size, test_size, random_state, stratify_cols, calibrate)
+train_val_test_split(X, y, stratify_y, train_size, validation_size, test_size, random_state, stratify_cols)

 get_best_score_params(X, y)